 Each batch of fishery products subject to the derogation referred to in point D 3 (c) and (d) of Chapter III Section VIII of Annex III to Regulation (EC) No 853/2004 (no need to freeze it) shall be accompanied by documentation demonstrating that the competent authorities authorised the procedures applied for ensuring that the production does not represent a health hazard with regard to the presence of parasites.
-This could include a sentence in the commercial document granting the approval of the procedures by the competent authorities of the country where the fishery products are originating from, or copies of the approval of the procedures provided by the competent authorities or any other document proving the authorisation of the competent authorities to avoid the prescribed freezing treatment.
+This could include a sentence in the commercial document granting the approval of the procedures by the competent authorities of the country where the fishery products are originating from, or copies of the approval of the procedures provided by the competent authorities to avoid the prescribed freezing treatment.